Back to DWU AI Articles

 Percentage rent agreements may also employ breakpoints or tiered percentages, where higher revenue levels trigger different percentage rates.
 For example, an F&B concessionaire might pay 8% on the first $5 million of gross revenue and 10% on amounts exceeding $5 million, incentivizing volume growth.

-Gross revenue typically includes all sales proceeds, less only authorized deductions (e.g., credit card processing fees, third-party commissions on specific products). and ensuring accurate audit rights.
+Gross revenue typically includes all sales proceeds, less only authorized deductions (e.g., credit card processing fees, third-party commissions on specific products), and concession agreements include audit rights to verify accuracy.

 C.2 Minimum Annual Guarantee (MAG)